As the Accessible Information Standard review is launched, NHS England’s Head of Public Participation, calls on people to share their experiences:

 - Survey for health and care professionals and organisations – online

-- Survey for patients, service users, carers and parents (also available as a Word document, and in audio, braille, British Sign Language video, and easy read (and associated diversity monitoring questions)
+- Survey for patients, service users, carers and parents (also available as a Word document, braille, British Sign Language video, and easy read (and associated diversity monitoring questions)

 - Survey for support, supplier and representative organisations – online and Word document.